ShadowWhisperer/Bitwarden_Contacts/README.md

     ./convert.sh file.csv

+Files saves to: **/tmp/data.json**

-Format this script uses
+CSV format this script uses
 **Name, Phone, Phone, Phone, Phone, Phone**

-Will need adjustments for however you plan to use it.
+You will probably need adjustments, for however you plan to use it.
+Lines that does not contain data require "null"